 At Howitt Primary Community School we are very aware of the importance of teaching online safety to all of our pupils.
 We have an online safety policy in place to safeguard and protect all members of the school community.
 Online safety is taught regularly across the school curriculum.
 We believe that our pupils should be empowered to build resilience and to develop strategies to manage and respond to risk online both at home and school.
+Our digital leaders undergo training to support their peers in computing and online safety.

 The Click CEOP button